novotd12/MIDI_SSTC/README.md

 Since the keyboard is connected via USB and is susceptible to electromagnetic noise, the PC and keyboard should be placed at least 2-3 meters away from the Tesla coil to avoid interference."

-The Tesla coil is, for safety reasons, powered by an external 36V/5A SMPS, ensuring that no lethal voltage is present anywhere.
+**The Tesla coil is, for safety reasons, powered by an external 36V/5A SMPS, ensuring that no lethal voltage is present anywhere.
+However, there are two important exceptions to keep in mind!

+The electric field intensity and magnetic induction near the Tesla coil are enormous, which can lead to the destruction of any nearby electronics (phones, PCs, watches, etc.).
+Additionally, there is still a risk for humans, particularly for those with heart conditions, and even more so for individuals with pacemakers.
+**

-SSTCs, in general, do not tolerate ground strikes well (sparks hitting a grounded object or any object instead of the air).
-If you touch the ends of the sparks or about half of their length, it should be okay, but directly touching the toroid electrode with a screwdriver or a finger can, and most likely will, lead to the destruction of the Tesla coil.
+**SSTCs, in general, do not tolerate ground strikes well (sparks hitting a grounded object or any object instead of the air).
+If you touch the ends of the sparks or about half of their length, it should be okay, but directly touching the toroid electrode with a screwdriver or a finger can, and most likely will, lead to the destruction of the Tesla coil.**

 Video in action: